Skip to content

 Patients were treated until disease progression or withdrawal from treatment for other reasons

-• Primary endpoint was confirmed ORR assessed by ICR and secondary endpoints included PFS assessed by ICR, OS, DOR by ICR, safety, and patient-reported outcomes1
+• Primary endpoint was confirmed ORR assessed by ICR and secondary endpoints included PFS assessed by ICR, OS, DOR, and safety1

 Select patient characteristics1 ENHERTU